 Then, in 1865, President Lincoln’s body was embalmed after his assassination to prevent decomposition during the nationwide funeral train.
 As a result, people around the country began to accept the idea of embalming bodies as commonplace.
 As embalming became more popular, families were able to expand the funeral services beyond the home.
 As the bodies were able to be transported and displayed, more neutral settings grew in popularity as families could invite more people to celebrate the deceased and host more formal events, creating the need for a formal funeral home or parlor.
 Formal cemeteries were also becoming more widespread in lieu of home burials, as the United States government formed military cemeteries for fallen soldiers after the war.

 The Bucktrout family in Virginia saw potential for a much-needed market and rose to the occasion.
 Originally coffin and cabinet manufacturers, the Bucktrout family grew their business to include funeral home services similar to those we have today, becoming the country’s first funeral home.
 The funeral home market grew, and businesses continued to expand.
-However, funeral homes were still all family owned and operated.
+However, funeral homes in Holland, MI were still all family owned and operated.
 In fact, most undertakers (as they were called then) used their home to run their funeral business.
 This is most likely where the name “funeral home” comes from.